lieszkol/november-gallery/README.md

 ### Getting Started

-First, you need to upload your images to your website using OctoberCMS's built-in Media Manager.
+You will need to 1) resize your images 2) create folders for your images and 3) upload them to your website using OctoberCMS's built-in Media Manager.

 Although you can use any folder structure that you'd like, we recommend that you create a folder and create separate folders underneath that folder to store your albums.
 We also recommend not to use spaces in folder names - it's better to use dashes or underscores instead.
 Also, it is customary to use lowercase when creating folders for publishing on the web.

 So, your folder structure may look like this: